prpaskov/esg-scores/README.md

 ## Files
 This repository contains the following files:
-* scrape_10Ks.py - gets all URLS of S&P500 10-Ks uploaded to the gov website between STARTDATE and ENDDATE and saves these URLS in urls.txt.
+* scrape_10Ks.py - gets all URLS of S&P500 10-Ks uploaded to the gov website between STARTDATE and ENDDATE and saves these URLs to data/url_10k.csv.
 URLs are idiosyncratic so this step is critical to laying the ground for text scraping.
-Then takes URLs and returns as object "info" all text from the 10-K associated with that URL, saving this text to file.
+Then takes in URLs and returns as object "info" specified text from the associated 10-K associated and saves this text within data/10K as a txt file.
-* gen_and_viz_data.py - joins data from Bloomberg, Nasdaq, and SEC to generate a master data file w/ ticker and CIK for S&P 500 companies, then saves to file.
-Includes classes to visualize data by score/sector and missing data patterns.
+* gen_and_viz_data.py - joins data from Bloomberg, Nasdaq, and SEC to generate a master data file w/ ticker and CIK for S&P 500 companies.
+Saves to file.
+Includes functions to visualize scores and missing data patterns.
-* predict_score.py - performs hashingvectorizer on 10K text data; then runs features through a pre-processing pipeline.
-Conducts dimensionality reduction on features and tests models with CV gridsearch to predict ESG governance scores (and thus impute missing values).
+* predict_score.py - performs hashingvectorizer on 10K text data, generates feature dataset, runs features through a pre-processing pipeline.
+Runs CV gridsearch with hyperparameter ranges defined in configs.py.
+Uses best hyperparameters to predict ESG governance scores (and thus impute missing values).
 Saves predictions to file.
 * configs.py - contains file paths and hyperparameter ranges
-* excute.ipynb can be adapted and run to call classes and plots Bloomberg scores (pre-prediction).
+* excute.ipynb - runs classes and visualizes Bloomberg data.
 Insert API key in configs.py file prior to running.

 Author - prpaskov